I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 Though these immigrants initially settled in different parts of the city, they were eventually forced to move to Chinatown’s modern location.

 Bangkok’s sprawling Chinatown offers the same great cultural experiences and attractions as many of the world’s other Chinatowns.

 Here, you’ll find delicious food (including some of the best seafood in all of Bangkok), stunning Chinese-Buddhist temples, and also some of the most chaotic, vendor-filled street markets in Thailand.

 Bangkok is blessed with some of the most beautiful temples in the world.
 However, few offer a view to parallel the top of Wat Saket.

-More commonly known as the Golden Mount, Wat Saket is not just an interesting temple complex, but also one of the best places in the city to watch the sun set and should be added to any Bangkok itinerary.
+More commonly known as the Golden Mount, Wat Saket is an interesting temple complex and one of the best places in the city to watch the sunset and should be added to any Bangkok itinerary.

 There are 340 steps to reach the top of the temple, but it’s a very easy climb as the steps are so small you have to take them two at a time.

 The stairs start in a picturesque garden with trees, water features, and a lot of “see no evil, hear no evil, speak no evil” sculptures of humans, monkeys, and various other creatures.

 Soon the stairs wind up to the main temple where you’ll pass some huge gongs and see a collection of gold buddhas.
 Then it is just a few more steps until you reach the golden stupa and one of the best views in Bangkok.